not-saad-zahid/Sms-Spam-Classifier/README.md

 ```bash
 pip install -r requirements.txt
 ```
-(If requirements.txt is available, otherwise install packages as needed.)

 Run the Notebook Open SMS_Spam_Classifier.ipynb in Jupyter Notebook or Jupyter Lab to follow the analysis and experiment with the code.